asaklil/asaklil/README.md

 -->
 - Data science student at the University of Ottawa😎.

-- Passion for machine learning and mathematics📚.
+- Passion for Technologies and Mathematics📚.

-- Spend free time reading 📖.

 - Reach out to me : ismail.asaklil@gmail.com 📫.